sadoe3/sadoe3.github.io/_posts/Coding Practice/2024-01-08-practice-chapter3.md

         + so that the first word in the function is `try`
     * and there sould be **nothing** after the `catch` blocks for C++(`catch/finally` blocks for Java)
         + except for a **`return` statement** which returns default object or something like that as the return value for the `catch` blocks

-### Don't Repeat Yourself
-Write code once, use it often
-- if you see multiple lines of code which do the same thing exist in various places, define a single function which contains them, and replace them with the call to that function
-    * if you do so, it would increase the **maintainability**
-        + because the change in one place would affect the whole places where it's called
-- there are various pinciples and practices which are used to eliminate the code duplications
-- it's worth noting that **code duplication** may happen because of the **improper decomposition** of the function

 [맨 위로 이동하기](#){: .btn .btn--primary }{: .align-right}